 DIY Tea Tree Essential Oil Blend for Skin Tags

 Roller bottles make applying this essential oil blend for skin tags really simple, once ready you can just roll it directly onto the skin tag.
 Do a few times every day until the tag dries out and falls off.
 If any irritation occurs stop immediately.

-This blend contains frankincense and lavender oil too because they are helpful for skin tag removal too.
-To make a roll on with just tea tree oil, use 10 drops total of only tea tree and follow the same directions below.
+This blend contains frankincense and lavender oil as well because they are helpful for skin tag removal too.
+To make a roll-on with just tea tree oil, use 10 drops total of only tea tree and follow the same directions below.